-Unsurprisingly, the main draw to this jungle city are the Palenque ruins, or Zona Arqueológica Palenque.
+Unsurprisingly, the main draw to this jungle city is the Palenque ruins or Zona Arqueológica Palenque.
 The ruins which flourished in the 7th century are considered by the Mayan religion to be just as important as Chichen Itza and Tikal.

 Even better, some travellers argue that they’re actually better than Chichen Itza as you can climb on these ruins.